The American Mao: Donald Trump led the Republican Party into a cultural revolution - ExBulletin

 Panicked at the prospect of losing the Trump base, Fox News threw itself into the arms of the Maximum Leader and let loose its dogs, encouraging its star hosts of the evening to move all-in to spread the big lie that Trump was the ” true “winner. the 2020 election.
 Tucker Carlson, Sean Hannity and Laura Ingraham have taken their shows even more to the right than usual.
 Carlson produced a special called “Patriot Purge,” which premiered in early November on the network’s new streaming service, Fox Nation.
 The three-part series attempts to argue for the fully concocted premise that the assault on Capitol Hill was not carried out by Trump supporters but was a “false flag” operation led by the FBI, the antifa and other dark forces.

 More recently, there has been the publication of text messages sent to Mark Meadows by Fox stars Hannity, Ingraham and “Fox & Friends” host Brian Kilmeade, asking the White House chief of staff to bring Trump to quash the insurgency and send his followers home.
-After this news hit the headlines, Fox hosts reacted as if they had been bitten by a rabid hedgehog, denying their lyrics had said what they said and pledging lifelong loyalty to the Maximum Chief.
+After this news hit the headlines, the Fox hosts reacted as if they had been bitten by a rabid hedgehog, denying that their texts said what they said and pledging lifelong loyalty to the Maximum Leader.

 Every time a Republican stands up and points out that the Emperor has no clothes on, the Party destroys him.
 Which makes you wonder, how long will it be before you need to be a Republican to be purged and your career destroyed?
 When will it happen that if you express anti-Trump thoughts or write anti-Trump articles or attend anti-Trump rallies or even God help us vote against Trump, you risk losing your job?